aces/Loris/modules/imaging_uploader/test/TestPlan.md

       the MRI Browser page with all the valid scans loaded in the result table (with view imaging browser pages permission).
     - check that the Number Of MincCreated >= Number Of MincInserted.
-If there is difference between the number in the Number Of MincCreated and Number Of MincInserted columns, then check that the Number Of MincInserted column has a clickable link that take the user to the MRI violations page, displaying the violated scans of this upload.
+If there is difference between the number in the Number Of MincCreated and Number Of MincInserted columns, then check that the Number Of MincInserted column has a clickable link that takes the user to the MRI violations page, displaying the violated scans of this upload.
     [Manual Testing]
 12. Go to the Candidate Profile page and search for the CandID of the candidate to which the scan belongs.
 Make sure that column scan done is set to yes.
 Click on the 'Yes' link and verify that it takes you to the Imaging Browser